Geomorphology, sedimentary geology, palaeoclimate, geochronology, remote sensing.

 I’m looking for graduate students and postdocs.
-Get in touch if you're interested in working with me!
+Please get in touch if you're interested in working with me.

 Main Research Interests